brookluers/brookluers.github.io/teaching/stats306f17/lab7/index.md

         ## # ... with 3 more variables: `Native American` <dbl>, White <dbl>,
         ## #   Unknown <dbl>

     Each column contains the percent undergraduate enrollment in one of the race/ethnicity categories.
+The `All` column still contains the count across all race/ethnicity categories, since it was unaffected by `mutate_at` from the previous step.

 3. Use `gather` so that `d_ut` has a column called `reth`, containing the race/ethnicity category, and a column called `pct`, containing the percent enrollment in that category.
 Then create the following plot.